It’s a great day to learn more about basil’s health advantages.

 It’s said that basil has an anti-stress agent that calms and protects your mind from depression and stress.

-It also has the ability to improve the synthesis of mood-promoting neurotransmitters like dopamine and serotonin.
-These are important in keeping you in a state of good mood.
+It can also improve the synthesis of mood-promoting neurotransmitters like dopamine and serotonin.

 Drink a couple of cups a day of basil leaf tea to aid you in managing your stress level.